tunglm271/VlogHub/README.md

 * Interactions: Users can like and comment on vlogs posted by other users, fostering engagement and interaction within the community.
 * Following: Users have the option to follow other users, allowing them to see updates and new vlogs from the users they follow.
 ## Installation
-To run VlogHub locally on your machine, follow the instructions below:
+* To run VlogHub locally on your machine, follow the instructions below:
 1.Clone the repository:
 ---console
          git clone https://github.com/your-username/vloghub.git
 ---
+2.Navigate to the project directory
+3.Create a virtual environment
+4.Activate the virtual environment
+5.Set up the database
+  i.
+Install PostgreSQL if you haven't already. ii.
+Create a new database in PostgreSQL. iii.
+Update the database settings in **vloghub/settings.py** to match your PostgreSQL configuration.
+6. Apply the database migrations
+7. Start the development server
+8.Access VlogHub in your web browser at **http://localhost:8000/**.
 [![My Skills](https://skills.thijs.gg/icons?i=py,postgres,html,css&theme=light)](https://skills.thijs.gg)